-Dillon Delano has been around construction since he was a child, he has always been fascinated with the behind-the-scene details and the complex systems of buildings.
-Dillon studies Architectural Engineering Technology at Vermont Tech, and it’s safe to say, he’s right where he belongs.
+Dillon Delano has been around construction since he was a child, he has always been fascinated with the behind-the-scenes details and the complex systems of buildings.
+Dillon studied Architectural Engineering Technology at Vermont Tech, and it’s safe to say, it was right where he belongs.

 Vermont Tech is an affordable way to get a specialized education where students of all majors get a chance to experience real work in their fields.
 As an Architectural Engineering Technology major, Dillon knew this would be invaluable.